 Like lab-created diamond rings, it’s important to buy a pendant from a reputable vendor.
 In our experience, many companies offer lower quality diamonds to achieve lower price points.
 You’re better off getting a good quality lab-created diamond for a higher price over purchasing a poor quality product.
-That’s why we recommend James Allen for lab-grown diamonds, including lab-created pendants.
+That’s why we recommend James Allen for lab-grown diamonds, including lab-created pendants (You can also check out other recommended vendors for lab-created diamonds here.).
 They have a build your own pendant option that allows you to design the exact necklace you want.

 Create your own lab-grown diamond necklace by choosing your pendant style and precious metal.
 You’ll then select your lab-grown diamond.
 Follow this 8 step guide to designing a stunning pendant that will last for years and even generations.

 1. Select your pendant style

 Review the various designs to determine which one suits you or your partner.

 Lab-created pendants are often made of white gold, yellow gold, rose gold or platinum.
 All these precious metals are durable enough for everyday wear.
 14K gold gives you the best value, as it’s beautiful and sturdy, but costs less than 18K gold and platinum.